 For perspective, to eat 400 bananas in a day, you’d have to eat 3.6 bananas every minute.

-That said, too much potassium may be harmful to the elderly or those with kidney disorders.
 It’s always worth checking with your doctor before making any big changes to your diet.

 As with most foods, moderation is the best policy.
 “I’d stick to one or two a day,” says Dulan.